smith-nathanh/autoSWE/system/README.md

 We have implemented a system that can automatically generate the artifacts for these tasks.
 The system uses LangGraph to orchestrate the control flow of the system and the artifacts are accumulated in a `state` object.
 We use Pydantic to validate for structured outputs of the LLMs for each task - such as requesting dictionaries with specific keys.
 The system will also check for and handle installing necessary dependencies to run the code it generates.

+We use LangChain, LangGraph, and LangSmith for tracing the OpenAI API calls and the `state` of the system.
+We use GPT-4o as the LLM.

 ### Control flow